vseventer/markmyjourney/content/blog/20170514-hollands-traditional-sights.md

 <!--more-->

 ## Keukenhof
 The Keukenhof, located near the city of Lisse, is one of the largest seasonal flower gardens in the world.
-Every year, from mid-March to mid-May, seven million flowers are blooming in the gardens, attracting millions of visitors.
-We visited on the last weekend before closing, yet the majority of the flowers were still standing strong.
+Every year, from mid-March to mid-May, seven million flowers bloom in the gardens, attracting millions of visitors.
+Although we visited on the last weekend before closing, the majority of the flowers were still standing strong.

 The fee to enter Keukenhof is 16 euros, plus an additional five if you arrive by car.
-Alternatively, you can take the train or bus from the airport and a variety of cities.
+Alternatively, you can take the train or bus from the airport or Amsterdam city center.
 We had the luxury of being dropped off by car, allowing us to make the most of our day.

 {{< photo "IMG_4958.JPG" >}}

-The gardens are divided in a number of smaller gardens, each having their own theme.
+The gardens are sectioned off into smaller gardens, each having their own theme.
 We visited the tulip gardens, walked around some of the exhibition rooms, and got lost in a giant grass maze.

 {{< photo "IMG_4960.JPG" >}}